khealy/khealy.github.io/portfolio/restaurant/index.md

 - menu_items
 - order_detail

-The are 3 months of orders to analyze, covering January-March.

 ### Menu Items Table

 ```
 /* set restaurant_db as the my default db */
 USE restaurant_db;